 Seller’s Market vs. Buyer’s market

 A slow market, on the other hand, favors buyers.
 In these conditions, properties sit on the market for months and offers are scarce.
 Home prices may also begin a brief decline, which makes sellers more likely to accept a low offer before prices fall further.
 If there is an extensive inventory of homes that have been on the market for some time, buyers should start with a lower offer.
-Even if buyers submit low-ball offers, the seller is more likely to make a strong counteroffer in a buyers’ market.
+Even if buyers submit a low-ball offer or purchase, the seller is more likely to make a strong counteroffer in a buyers’ market.
 Always bid with negotiations in mind when the market is slow.

 Usually, the real estate market is relatively steady and is not in transition.
 In a stable market; buyers must bid according to their budget and must trust their instincts when deciding if they should make a high offer or if they should bid conservatively.
-In this climate, buyers could find a property where no competing offers have been submitted.
+In this climate, buyers could find a property where no competing offers; have been submitted.

 Likewise, buyers could get into a bidding war over a desirable property.
 Buyers should always use caution when providing a high offer.
 When a sellers’ market transitions down and buyers gain power, property values may decline, and this could affect your investment.